LogtalkDotOrg/logtalk3/core/NOTES.md

 ________________________________________________________________________

-This folder contains a single Prolog file, `core.pl`, which implements the Logtalk compiler and the Logtalk runtime.
-There are also some Logtalk source files defining built-in protocols, categories, and objects:
+This folder contains a single Prolog file, `core.pl`, which implements the Logtalk compiler and runtime.
+There are also several Logtalk source files defining built-in protocols, categories, and objects:

 - `expanding.lgt`
 	built-in `expanding` protocol specifying term- and goal-expansion predicates